-When we receive your application we send you an email which includes your login details for the applicant portal (MyApplication).
-This is where you are able to monitor the progress of your application to AUB.
+Once we have received your application, we will send you an email with your login details for the applicant portal (MyApplication).
+By logging in, you will be able to monitor the progress of your application.

 Normal entry to a Foundation Diploma follows two years of sixth form study or equivalent.
 Work for your portfolio could be selected from the following subject areas:

 Design Technology, Graphic Products, Product Design, Ceramics, Craft, Graphic Design, Textile Design, Fashion, Costume, Theatre, Art & Design, Fine Art, Media Studies, Film Studies or Photography.

 If you are studying more than one creative subject area (for example Art and Photography) then you should bring work from both areas.